brinegold/Stablewealth/EMAIL_SETUP.md

 # Email Notification Setup Guide

-This guide explains how to configure email notifications for the Jarvis Staking Platform.
+This guide explains how to configure email notifications for the Stable Wealth Platform.

 ## Overview